-Study abroad field staff genuinely want to develop relationships with their students, the kind of relationships that last even after you head back home to your university.
+Study abroad field / on-site staff genuinely want to develop relationships with their students, the kind of relationships that last even after you head back home to your university.
 Don't freak out if they start inquiring about your hidden passions, what you see as your strengths and weaknesses, or your hopes and plans for your future vocation.

-2. Your have to meet them halfway.
+2. You have to meet them halfway.

 Yes, your program contact abroad wants to get to know you, but much like your college professors, you need to put some effort in too.
 Your local contact interacts with many students every year, let alone every semester.
 Since they can't magically create a day with 272 hours, there physically isn't enough time to get to know each and every student on a personal level.
 However, the ones who make the effort to engage with them will reap the benefits of a positive relationship with an interesting person.

 Set up random coffee dates, pop by their office, strike up a conversation on a hike during your study abroad program.
-Whatever your tactic, we know your study abroad program leader will be oh-so-pumped to get to know you better.
+Whatever your tactic, we know your study abroad program leaders will be oh-so-pumped to get to know you better.

-3. Remember this: they have a life back home, too.
+3. Remember this: They have a life back home, too.

 Have you ever found it difficult to imagine your Calc teacher serving supper to his kids around the dinner table?
 Or that your choir director enjoys zumba'ing in her free time?